Overeating—the tendency to consume high carbohydrate/calorie foods even when hunger is

 The Prescription Perspective: It has been known for many years that the hypothalamus played

 an important role in eating behavior.
 This research helps explaining the mechanisms behind this drive.
 Binge eating disorder, and overeating in general, are behaviors that are often difficult to control in overweight patients.
 This study is one of the first to narrow the focus on this behavior to a specific type of cell in the brain.
 Clearly overeaters do not receive the same central nervous system stimuli to stop eating as the does the general population when they have eaten sufficient food.
 This is particularly true in the most extreme variant of this condition, binge eating.
-A specific treatment to interrupt this faulty circuitry would be of
+A specific weight loss treatment to interrupt this faulty circuitry would be of

 great benefit in controlling overeating.
 Since in the study the experimental animals continued